Cauda equina syndrome(CES)

 Myleogram:

-A myleogram is an X-ray of the spinal canal following injection of a contrast material into the surrounding cerebrospinal fluid spaces; can show displacement on the spinal cord or spinal nerves due to herniated discs, bone spurs, tumors, etc.
+A myleogram is an X-ray of the spinal canal following the injection of contrast material into the surrounding cerebrospinal fluid spaces; can show displacement on the spinal cord or spinal nerves due to herniated discs, bone spurs, tumors, etc.

 A computed tomography (CT) scan

-PHYSICAL EXAMINATION:-
+PHYSICAL EXAMINATION:

 Assessment of a patient suspected to have cauda equina syndrome aims at eliciting the following four cardinal features of the syndrome: